 3. Select the skills and experiences of your team members

 Finally, you need to enter the skills and experience that each team member has.
 At the intersection of each row and column, place a tick (✓) to indicate that the team member has the skill or experience.
 If not, leave it empty.

 Now you have a skills matrix containing the key skills and experiences of your team.

 We now have a table with all the relevant skills and experiences across the top.
 All the team members make up the rows of the table, on the left hand side.

+You’re all set!
+You’ve created the Skills Matrix and identified key risk areas and development opportunities.
 If you haven’t created your Skills Matrix yet, don’t fly blind.
 Learn more about the skills and experience of your team today.